 There are countless hosting providers who offer WordPress-specific hosting and market it under the name “managed WordPress hosting”.

-Many of them are essentially resellers of Amazon’s cloud hosting platform, or Digital Ocean, or others.
+Many of them are essentially resellers of Amazon’s cloud hosting platform, or Digital Ocean, or Google Cloud, or others.

 Then there are the more well-known web hosts you’ve probably heard of like WPEngine, Pagely, Flywheel, Liquid Web, et al.